 Like UV light, reverse osmosis is effective at filtering, and is often considered to be the most effective at filtering contaminants.
 The biggest downside is that reverse osmosis involves water waste.
 And you don’t want to waste water when camping, especially if you’re boondocking.
 Reverse osmosis also requires appropriate wastewater disposal, which isn’t as simple as dumping into the sewer system.
 So, using reverse osmosis in an RV can be challenging.

 Reverse osmosis systems can take up quite a bit of space, and with its complexity, it filters at a much slower flow rate than any other water filtration system.
 However, if you choose to allot the necessary space and build secondary drainage, you’ll get amazing quality water no matter where you travel.
 Those who choose to install an RO system in their RV often only use it to supply their drinking and cooking water.

-A canister RV water filter is a second option that you can customize based on your needs.
+A canister RV water filter can be customized based on your needs.
 Canister filters allow you to drop in one, two, or three filters, depending on their size and your needs (so, for example, you could run the water through a sediment filter in the first canister, and a carbon filter in the second canister).
-This filtration process could happen under the sink or outside the RV before the water comes into your storage tank.
-Campendium community members Justine and Scott recommend the Clearsource Premium RV Water Filter System, which is a sediment and carbon filter system set in canisters.
+This filtration process can occur under the sink or outside the RV before the water comes into your storage tank.

 Reverse osmosis systems are only available as a canister system since they are too complex to fit into an RV inline water filter.